Daggie1/BuySellApplication/README.md

 3.Buyers can chat farmers via whatsapp ,sea farmers location,buy the product via Mpesa 4.Farmers can Delete and update product they posted

---------to install------
+--------to install------</br>
-1.clone the repo
+1.clone the repo</br>
-2.download and open repo on android android studio
+2.download and open repo on android android studio</br>

 <h2>ScreenShots</h2>